tamimat/portfolio/_posts/2017-04-01-diva-visual-nuggets.md

 ![Voice Assistants]({{ site.baseurl }}/img/diva-assistants.jpg)<small>Cortana, Hound, Siri, Google, Ozlo, Alexa</small>

 We went through all the different solutions and discussed the pros and cons of each.
 We figured out the interaction patterns that were used in all solutions and decided together what could work for our case, or if we could come up with a better approach.
-We preferred when the information was little and not in list form.
+We preferred when the information was minimal and not in a list form.

 ![Cortana hints]({{ site.baseurl }}/img/diva-cortana-tips.png)<small>Cortana uses small hints here and there</small>